Toma400/Baedoor_Encyclopaedia/Loreum/Topics/Characters/List/Tom_Varteford.md

 his shelter to small manor.
 At this time, he isolated himself from the world, writing plenty of books and poems about his journeys, love, and views on the world.
-Even though he was not the most explorative, his writings got some following from Baedoor and Arennan aristocrats, being published by Oe'os book publisher and later delivered to his homeland.
+Even though he was not the most explorative, his writings got some following from Baedoor and Arennan aristocrats, being printed by Oe'os book publisher and later delivered to his homeland.
 For ghlodds, it became a way to get insight into "the east culture", as they called civilisation of Baedoor and the Moon.
 In 989 OE, Tom ended his isolation and came back to his home country.
 Next years he spent on nostalgic